nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Editing a group while all groups are being shown

-    1. Prerequisites: List all groups using the groups command.
+    1. Prerequisites: List all groups using the `groups` command.
 Multiple groups in the list.
-       Student to be added to the group does not belong to any group.

     1. Test case: `editGroup 1 r/ip`<br>
        Expected: The first group in the list has details changed to the ones specified above.